Bust of Winston Churchill (Epstein): Casts

 The work was completed in 1947 and cast multiple times, in an edition often said to amount to 10 (but more, perhaps 12 or 16, are thought to exist).
 The casts are extremely rare and valuable with one being exhibited at the Leicester Galleries in March 1947.
 Casts are held by Churchill College, Cambridge, the Imperial War Museum, the Iziko South African National Gallery, and the Centre Georges Pompidou.
-Other casts are held in private collections, including the Hallmark Cards art collection and The Marjorie Goodwin Collection.
+Other casts are held in private collections, including the Hallmark Cards art collection.
 Several examples have been sold at auction in recent years, including at Christie's in November 2011 for £97,250 (from the Epstein-Evans Collection), at Sotheby's in June 2004 for £182,500, at Bonhams in November 2014 for £100,900, at Sotheby's in June 2015 for £106,500, and at Christie's in November 2015 for £110,500.

 A cast was donated to the White House in 1965, under the presidency of Lyndon B. Johnson, by a group of American wartime friends of Churchill, including W. Averell Harriman, and also Frederick L. Anderson, David K. E. Bruce, Ira C. Eaker and Carl Spaatz.
 Some time after the end of the presidency of Johnson or in recent years, this cast has been displayed on the second floor of the White House, outside the Treaty Room, which is now part of the President's private rooms.
 In a 2015 press conference, President Barack Obama confirmed that the cast was moved partially to make way for a new bust of Martin Luther King Jr. in the Oval Office while reiterating his admiration to Churchill.
 It was temporarily moved back into the Oval Office in January 2017, after the inauguration of Donald Trump, until it was replaced by a cast from the British Government Art Collection (GAC).